brucerun42195/aws-networking-workshop/README.md

 * Ping 168.95.1.1
 * Ping www.amazon.com

 Awesome!!
 Public IP is from Ashburn, VA US owned by Amazon.
-In term of ping test, we know the connectivity is ok, but the RTT is not good enough.
-The reason is taht all traffic routing to the destination is transimmited over OpenVPN tunnel, and we built the AWS Client VPN endpoints in US-WEST not in Asia.
+In term of ping result, we know the connectivity is available but the RTT is not good enough.
+The reason is that all traffic routing to the destination will be encapsulated and transmitted over OpenVPN tunnel.
+And the source IP address will be translated to EIP of Client VPN ENI hosted in subnet **VPC4VPN-SN1** or **VPC4VPN-SN2**.
+That's the reason why **"whatismyip"** shows you location in Virginia not you real location.

 ![Deployment Diagram](images/pingcheck.jpg)